modlfo/AudioEngine/README.md

 For more information refer to the [VultPlatform](https://github.com/modlfo/VultPlatform/wiki) wiki.

+# Status

+This project is in early stages of development and it will evolve, therefore the API are unstable.

+# Using

+The AudioClient is intended to work with the (coming soon) AudioClient.

 # Install

 This application uses [JUCE](https://www.juce.com), therefore you need to have all the dependencies to build and use JUCE applications.